Bishop of Chichester admits child abuse cover-up

 Mr Johnson, who now lives in the US, said although there was nothing in the letter that Dr Martin had not said at their meeting, he had not been prepared for him "to be quite so forthright and honest with me on letter-headed paper".

 "The words deception and cover-up can only really mean exactly that.
-I'm very grateful that Martin Warner chose to use such clear language."'Sweep in change'
+I'm very grateful that Martin Warner chose to use such clear language."

 Mr Johnson added: "Dr Warner needs to be applauded for the efforts he's making in trying to engage with survivors such as myself and my brother.